radioactivepb/smartclose.nvim/README.md

                 empty = true,
             },
             -- Want smart close to ignore something?
-Put it here! ignore_all = {
+Put it here!
+            -- 'Ignore all' will keep smart close from closing a given filetype/buftype ignore_all = {
                 filetypes = {
                     -- List any and all filetypes here